10 August 2021

 What causes condensation?

-Winter time and cold weather is when condensation starts to rear its head.
+Wintertime and cold weather is when condensation starts to rear its head.
 Moisture in the air condenses into water droplets and can be seen on cold hard surfaces such as windows and window sills.
-It is also landing on carpets, curtains and other surfaces – you just can’t see it, so it’s getting absorbed ready to fester and develop into mould!
-Key causes of condensation are:
+It’s also landing on carpets, curtains and other surfaces – you just can’t see it.
+But it’s getting absorbed, ready to fester and develop into mould.

 - Steam – from washing, cooking, drying clothes on radiators etc

 - Poor ventilation – meaning steam has nowhere to go, so it grows and tries to find a surface to land on.

 The large majority of mould in a home is preventable.
 As the temperatures drop, put these condensation prevention tips into practice to keep mould at bay.

 - Keep temperature constant and consistent throughout the house.

 - Ideally, don’t let the temperature go below 18c.